 Most residential parking will be located in structures embedded within buildings.
+Parking for regional retail is located in a large structure that is wrapped on the retail centre side by store fronts and on the Arelious Walker Drive side by a combination of sloping terrain and landscape buffers.
 Additional convenience parking for retail is located on many streets adjacent to shops and services.
 Off-street surface parking, other than very small and occasional lots, is not proposed.